 Cool Tip: How to use PowerShell Set-ADUser to modify Active Directory user attributes.

-If you want to get an OU from a distinguished name, run the following command
+To get an OU from a distinguished name, run the following script that uses the Get-AdOrganizationalUnit command.

 Get-ADOrganizationalUnit -Identity "OU=SALES,DC=SHELLPRO,DC=LOCAL" | Format-Table Name,DistinguishedName,ObjectClass